-The Transfer of Undertakings (Protection of Employment) Regulations 2006 apply to what are known as ‘relevant transfers’ which may occur in a wide range of situations.
+The Transfer of Undertakings (Protection of Employment) Regulations 2006 (TUPE 2006) protect employees when a business changes to a new owner and apply to what are known as ‘relevant transfers’ which may occur in many situations.
 The two broad categories are business transfers and service provisions changes.

 - Is the type of business being conducted by the transferee (incoming business) the same as the transferor's (outgoing business)?

 - Has there been a transfer of tangible assets such as building and moveable property (although this is not essential)?

 - What is the value of the intangible assets at the time of the transfer?